Betta brownorum

-Betta brownorum is a species of betta native to the island of Borneo in Indonesia and Malaysia.
+Brown's betta (Betta brownorum) is a species of betta that is native to the island of Borneo in Indonesia and Malaysia.
 It is an inhabitant of peat swamps, where it occurs in very shallow waters.
-This species grows to a length of 2.6 cm.
+This species grows to a length of 2.6-4 cm.
+There needs to be 20 litres (5.2 gallons) in an aquarium containing only this species of betta, but like other bettas, they are territorial.
+This fish has a rectangular brick-red body.
+This betta is diurnal and is makes a bubblenest.
+It has a labyrinth, enabling air-breathing.